 Yes, we have a type II master file with FDA CBER.
 All of our hPL products are covered under Mill Creek's Master File (MF), which is referenceable with the FDA upon request (request a Letter of Authorization from us).

 Master File#: CBER MF 16784.
-Holder: Mill Creek Life Sciences, LLC.
-Subject (Title): Human Platelet Lysate Reagents.
+Holder: Mill Creek Life Sciences, Inc. Subject (Title): Human Platelet Lysate Reagents.

 Yes.
 Our products have been used in 50+ clinical trials all over the world including Phase I, II, and III as a cell culture supplement in cellular therapy.